NedealcovaIrina/tum-web-lab2/README.md

 ![Footer](screens/footer.png)

+### 7. Mascot

+- The sheep represents a cute personification of the nature of Moldova, it is animated and a message is displayed when hovering over it.
+- Greets the user and invites them to explore the site.

 ## Technologies Used

 - **HTML5** for structure and content organization.
 - **CSS3** for styling, layout, and responsive design.
+- **JS** for button hamburger

 ## Features